iamalshahed/ph-js-assignment-03-shahed/README.md

 👉 A new element is created with document.createElement("div") 👉 Then write something inside using **element.innerText** or **element.innerHTML** 👉 Finally **appendChild()** is used to insert it into any parent element in the DOM

+---

+- What is Event Bubbling and how does it work?
+👉 Event Bubbling means that when an event occurs in a child element, it is first captured in that child element, then it continues to rise up to its parent → grandparent → document.